Concordium/concordium-node-sdk-js/packages/ccd-js-gen/README.md

 - `contractClient` The client of the smart contract instance.
 - `transactionMetadata` Metadata related to constructing the transaction, such as energy and CCD amount to include.
+  - `senderAddress` The address invoking this call.
+  - `energy` The energy reserved for executing this transaction.
+  - `amount` The amount of CCD included in the transaction.
+Defaults to 0.
+  - `expiry` Expiry date of the transaction.
+Defaults to 5 minutes from when constructing the transaction.
 - `parameter` Parameter to provide to the smart contract entrypoint.

   _With schema type:_ If the schema contains type information for the parameter, a type for the parameter is generated and used for this function (see type above).